Skip to main content

 Project Purpose & Benefits:

-This project is aimed at addressing the degraded concrete and structurally deficient radial arm flood gates (Tainter gates) at the spillway at the eastern end of Waterbury Dam.
-The Vermont DEC Dam Safety Program is working with the New England District (NED) of the United States Army Corps of Engineers on the evaluation and design of this project.
-The project is funded with Federal and State dollars.
+This project aims to restore full flood control functionality to the dam by addressing structurally deficient radial arm flood gates (Tainter gates) and degraded concrete at the spillway at the eastern end of Waterbury Dam.
+The Vermont DEC Dam Safety Program is working with the New England District (NED) of the United States Army Corps of Engineers on the evaluation and design of this project, which is funded with Federal and State dollars.

 Benefits of the project include: